House panel swiftly takes up gun bill after mass shootings

 “Too soon?
 My friends, what the hell are you waiting for?”

-Rep. Jim Jordan of Ohio, the ranking Republican on the committee, said no one wants another tragedy.
+Rep. Jim Jordan of Ohio, the top Republican on the committee, said no one wants another tragedy.
 But he insisted the House bill would do nothing to stop mass shootings.

 “We need to get serious about understanding why this keeps happening.
 Democrats are always fixated on curtailing the rights of law-abiding citizens rather than trying to understand why this evil happens,” Jordan said.
 “Until we figure out the why, we will always mourn losses without facing the problem.
 Our job is to figure out the why.”